andrewchambers/bupstash/doc/man/bupstash-diff.1.md

   Path to the query-cache file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_QUERY_CACHE`, `$XDG_CACHE_HOME/.cache/bupstash/bupstash.qcache` or `$HOME/.cache/bupstash/bupstash.qcache`.

+* -i, --ignore:
+  Comman separated list of file attributes to ignore in comparisons.
+  Valid items are 'content,times,mode'

 * --format FORMAT:
   Set output format to one of the following 'human', 'jsonl'.